 With three weeks left for the campaign, Blake’s project became a Kickstarter staff pick and was featured in the Film & Video category.
-25% of funds have been raised as I write this… please help spread the word & contribute to make a permanent record of the guardians of Recoleta Cemetery.
+25% of funds have been raised as I write this… please help spread the word & contribute!!
 I’ll be donating as well as giving an exclusive tour of the cemetery for some lucky contributors.

 Thanks for the support!